 These cookies were a last minute experiment to see what would happen if I put Tito’s Vodka in a batch of white chip cookies.
+What does vodka do to cookie dough?
+Does it relax the gluten?
+Does it just make dough easier to work with?
+I need to investigate this more, but these cookies were the first experiment (not counting pie dough).

 As far as chemistry goes, I’m not sure the vodka really did anything, but it’s always fun to have a secret ingredient, and the cookies were definitely good.
 The dough was easy to work with and the cookies had crispy edges and relatively soft centers depending on how long they were baked.
 I like mine pretty crispy, so I baked most of them until they were golden brown (about 15 minutes), but you can adjust the time and size of the cookies accordingly.